dfrankle2/widget-factory-assets/docs/JSDELIVR-INTEGRATION.md

 ## Troubleshooting

-If your widget doesn't work:

-- **Missing Required Components Error**: Follow the Critical Structure Requirements above
+If you see "Missing required components" error:

+1. Check for `<input type="file">` inside your FileInput component
+2. Make sure you have an element with `class="dropzone"`
+3. Verify you're using `data-output-type` not `dataset-outputtype`
+4. Check for an element with `class="progress-bar"` inside ProgressBar
+5. Verify all HTML attributes use kebab-case (dashes, not camelCase)

+Other potential issues:
 - **404 Errors**: Check that the file paths in your CDN URLs are correct
-- **CORS Issues**: jsDelivr should handle this, but check if your browser is blocking any requests
+- **CORS Issues**: jsDelivr should handle this, but check browser network requests
 - **Console Errors**: Look for JavaScript errors in the browser console
-- **Missing Components**: Ensure you've added all the required Webflow components as described in the implementation guide

 ## Keeping Up to Date